Flaming Star: Development

 Fox insisted on the addition of four songs.
 "We aren't courageous enough to present him without any songs at all," said Weisbart.
 "We've spotted them [the songs] where they'd come in naturally," said Weisbart. " At a frontier party, at an encampment, and during a horseback ride over the plains."

 Fox wanted a theme song, so Huffaker changed the title to Black Star, which he felt would be more fitting for a song than Flaming Lance would be.
 He concocted an old Indian legend about a black star.
 "It was OK to change the title and have a song written about a star," he said.

 Presley recorded a theme song, but it was later rerecorded as "Flaming Star", using the same words and melody.

 Flaming Star was initially to include four songs.
 Siegel wished that Presley not appear "professional" in those scenes: "He should have an awkwardness and an absence of the Presley mannerisms."
 Eventually, Presley demanded that two songs be removed, leaving just the title song and a short number at the opening birthday party scene.
-Despite Presley's aforementioned desire to make films with fewer songs, this would be the last of his films to have a minimal number of songs until the 1968 release, Charro!, coincidentally his next western, had only a title song featured.
+Despite Presley's aforementioned desire to make films with fewer songs, this would be the last of his films to have a minimal number of songs until the 1969 release, Charro!, coincidentally his next western, had only a title song featured.

 Johnson was contacted when abroad by Huffaker, who had written the original novel.
 He told Johnson that Presley was cast and wanted know if Johnson objected to Huffaker having credit on the script.
 "I'd always objected to that, but I couldn't say no to the guy," said Johnson.
 "He didn't do anything, as he admitted.
 I was wondering what in God's name they would do with Elvis Presley in this.
 All they did was put in a kind of a hoedown dance and Presley sang a song at the opening and then they went right on into the picture."

 Shooting

 Filming started in August 1960.
 Parts of the film were shot in Delle, Lone Rock, and Skull Valley in Utah.
-Filming also took place at Conejo Ranch in Thousand Oaks, California.
+Filming also took place at Rancho El Conejo in Thousand Oaks, California.

 Barbara Steele, originally signed to play the love interest, was replaced during filming by Barbara Eden after studio executives decided that Steele's British accent was too pronounced, though Steele claims that she had quit.